2over12/cbat_tools/wp/plugin/design_decisions.md

 - Loop invariants are not computed, we unroll the loops a set number of times (default 5, but user-configurable).
 See the relevant section.

+- Our memory model assumes that the valid region of memory contains addresses above the stack pointer and 0x256 below the lowest address of the stack.
+The stack grows downward in this case.

 ## Loop Unrolling ##

 It is not entirely obvious how to unroll loops in an unstructured